lutianzhou001/neofura-doc/docs/APIs/GetNep11TransferByTransactionHash.md

 ## GetNep11TransferByTransactionHash

- Gets the Nep11 transfer (NFT) by the transaction hash.
+ Gets the Nep11 (NFT) transfer information by the transaction hash.

 ### Parameters